-The Estimated Series 2009 Project Budget.
+The Estimated Series 2010B Project Budget.

-The following table sets forth the School Board's current estimates of the cost of the Series 2009 Projects to be leased under the Series 2009 Lease.
+The following table sets forth the School Board's current estimates of the budgeted cost of the Series 2010B Projects (excluding investment earnings) to be leased under the Series 2010B Lease.
 Actual costs may be greater or less than those shown.